 Ambisafe Offers a New Standard for Cryptowallet API’s

-Ambisafe offered a standard for cryptowallet API’s, which is said to accelerate integration of new currencies by exchange operators, as well as exclude the necessity for own wallet service development.
+Ukrainian blockchain startup Ambisafe offered a new standard for cryptowallet API’s, which is said to accelerate integration of new currencies by exchange operators, as well as exclude the necessity for own wallet service development.

 Cryptospace develops intensively enough, so exchange operators face troubles regarding provision of up-to-date wallet services.
 Major companies having complex safety models have to develop and integrate new consensus models no one had ever dealt with before.